-By 1944, however, that list had been reduced to seven: German Shepherds, Doberman Pinschers, Belgian Sheep Dogs, Siberian huskies, farm collies, Eskimo dogs, and Malamutes.
-Today, GSDs are the only breed still trained by the U.S. Military from that original list, with the modern addition of Belgian Malinois and Labrador Retrievers now being trained and mobilized as Military Working Dogs (MWD).
+By 1944, however, the military reduced that list to seven: German Shepherds, Doberman Pinschers, Belgian Sheep Dogs, Siberian huskies, farm collies, Eskimo dogs, and Malamutes.
+Today, GSDs are the only breed still trained by the U.S. Military from that original list.
+Modern additions include the Belgian Malinois and Labrador Retrievers now being trained and mobilized as Military Working Dogs (MWDs).

 The Korean War

-¹Webpage, 47th Scout Dog Platoon, ttp://www.47ipsd.us/47k9hist.htm
+¹Webpage, 47th Scout Dog Platoon, http://www.47ipsd.us/47k9hist.htm

-During the initial phases of the Vietnam War, German Shepherds were used mainly as sentry dogs on Air Force installations as sentry dogs.
-However, as the war escalated, The United States Marine Corps entered into a service agreement with the US Army to have them train German Shepherds as Scout Dogs.
+During the initial phases of the Vietnam War, German Shepherds were used mainly on Air Force installations as sentry dogs.
+However, as the war escalated, The United States Marine Corps entered into a service agreement with the US Army to have them train German Shepherds as scout dogs.
 This would be the first time since World War II that the Marines had used scout dogs.
 Two Marine scout dog platoons were deployed to Vietnam in February 1966.

 Over 9,000 handlers and 4,000 dogs served in the Vietnam War.
-The final disposition of the dogs after the war is a sad and disgraceful episode in our military’s history however.
-At the time, the dogs were viewed as equipment by the military and disposition of the dogs after the war was done in the most economical way.
-The dogs were given to the reluctant South Vietnamese military if possible for an unknown disposition, and at worst were euthanized or simply left to fend for themselves.
+The final disposition of the dogs after the war is a sad and disgraceful episode in our military’s history, however.
+At the time, the dogs were viewed as equipment by the military, and disposition of the dogs after the war was done in the most economical way.
+The dogs were given to the reluctant South Vietnamese military if possible for an unknown disposition, and at worst, were euthanized or simply left to fend for themselves.
 A most despicable and shameful ending for the beautiful and heroic dogs who had served our military personnel so gallantly on the battlefield.

-Now these life saving dogs in the military can finally look forward to a comfortable and dignified retirement.
+Now, these life-saving dogs in the military can finally look forward to a comfortable and dignified retirement.

-Author’s Note:According to a former Vietnam MWD Handler here at MWDTSA, GSDs served in VN not only as Scout Dogs but also as Mine & Tunnel dogs.
+According to a former Vietnam MWD Handler here at MWDTSA, GSDs served in Vietnam not only as Scout Dogs but also as Mine & Tunnel dogs.
 The advent of IHS fever helped the US military decide not to bring home GSDs, since they and most US bred dogs were subject to it.
-After VN all dog units except AF were disbanded.
+After Vietnam, all dog units except AF were disbanded.
 Due to the “overbreeding” of American GSDs, the AF began its favoritism toward the Malinois, including a breeding program.

-9/11 and Beyond
+German Shepherd Dogs: 9/11 and Beyond

 German Shepherd Dogs have been part of the US Military’s Military Working Dog program since the end of the Vietnam war, through the Cold War years and up to today’s climate of global terrorism and asymmetric threats.
-According to a recent article in the New York Times, “German Shepherds and Belgian Malinois are the most common breeds of dogs used by military operators because they have the best overall combination of keen sense of smell, endurance, speed, strength, courage, intelligence, and adaptability to almost any climatic condition.”
+According to a recent article in the New York Times, “German Shepherds and Belgian Malinois are the most common breeds of dogs used by military operators, because they have the best overall combination of keen sense of smell, endurance, speed, strength, courage, intelligence, and adaptability to almost any climatic condition.”

-Many of the dogs serving on these current teams are German Shepherds and they serve in many roles and perform many duties.
+Many of the dogs on these current teams are German Shepherds, and they serve in many roles and perform many duties.
 Today, we can see German Shepherds performing HALO jumps with Special Operators and inserting from boats with Navy SEAL Teams.
 These dogs continue to be valued members of our Military and patriotic guardians of our freedom.